benhanna99/matrix_docs/content/docs/cms/expression-engine.md

 When you Entires > channel name > Publish / Content > channel name > publish,

-all the fields should now be present to fill in.
+All the fields should now be present to fill in.

 ## Channel Entries Tag